crablab/dissertation/reports/final_report/final_report.md

 The Web Bluetooth API turned out to be a very imature interface to work with, and I was ultimately unable to suceed in getting it working with several devices.
 To understand and fix these issues would involve learning how to develop parts of the Chromium Project which is not achievable in the time period.
 I think had the scope been limited to building a simple application to work with the Web Bluetooth specification, it would have been possible to get this working.
 I later looked at the Web USB API as a replacement - a similar but crucially W3G specification.
 I got further with this endevour, but again did not succeed.
 One key learning is that whilst the documentation may look good, there is probably a reason why there aren't many (if any) third party projects using a technology!

 The delays with hardware problems led to knock on delays in working on the larger software deliverable.
 This is regrettable since it formed an interesting and large part of the overall project.
 However, it would never have been fully functional without the technologies explored in the earlier phases.
 Again, had the scope been more limited then this would have been more achievable.
+I did however learn more about using Docker and Docker Compose when preparing the project for submission, which was useful.

 Another interesting learning vector has been the combination of Pandoc and \LaTeX  that has generated this document.
 Earlier reports and version of this report were in two column format; the reason for the switch is again in immature software - Pandoc does not easily support tables spanning columns although a partial implementation has been proposed as of late March! @noauthor_better_2020